In the “new normal”, high employee engagement contributes towards raising wellbeing levels. It also improves health and reduces the risk of burnout

 Employee engagement needs to be nurtured in the new normal.

-Being attentive to people andstanding beside themis now more important than ever in helping them to reposition themselves.
+Being attentive to people and standing beside them is now more important than ever in helping them to reposition themselves.
 Essentially, they will be a key role in determining the company’s survival.
-Adopting employee engagement practices has the advantage of increasing productivity levels, lowering stress levels and boosting wellbeing across the company.
+Adopting employee engagement practices increases productivity levels, lowers stress levels and boosts wellbeing across the company.

 According to William Kahn, the scholar that first talked about employee engagement (Psychological conditions of personal engagement and disengagement at work, 1990), employees need to recognise these three psychological conditions before feeling fully involved:

-- Safety, that emerges when people feel they are able to be themselves, without fear of negative consequences on their career, status or image;
+- Safety.
+People feel they are able to be themselves, without fear of negative consequences on their career, status or image;

-- Availability, in terms of being aware that they have enough physical, emotional and cognitive energy to carry out their activities.
+- Availability.
+People feel they have enough physical, emotional and cognitive energy to carry out their activities.

-In one of Gallup’s recent studies, leaders in showing the relationship between team engagement and workplace performance, they confirmed that teams with the highest engagement levels get better results: 21% increase in profitability, 20% more productivity, 10% increase in customer loyalty.
-The benefits go beyond the company accounts: highly engaged employees are also proven to be healthier and less at risk of burnout.
+In one of Gallup’s recent studies, teams with the highest engagement levels get better results.
+They saw a 21% increase in profitability, 20% more productivity, 10% increase in customer loyalty.
+The benefits go beyond the company accounts too.
+Highly engaged employees are also proven to be healthier and less at risk of burnout.

-According to Gallup, focusing on employee engagement must be priorities by companies as they change the way they develop their employees.
+According to Gallup, companies must prioritise employee engagement through employee development.
 Companies that shift the focus to a culture of internal growth often see engagement leaping from 20% to 70%.

-But there’s more: the relationship between the two elements seems to intensify when external conditions surrounding the organization are particularly difficult.
+But there’s more.
+This relationship intensifies when external conditions are particularly challenging.
 In times of crisis, a positive corporate culture can impact the company’s results even more than it would under “normal conditions”.
-Over the past through years of economic recession, we’ve seen a closer relationship between employee engagement and rise in company profitability, productivity and consumer perceptions.
+Recently, we’ve seen a closer relationship between employee engagement and profitability, productivity and consumer perceptions.

 But that doesn’t mean that engagement grows by itself when a crisis hits.
-Social distancing and new ways of working through the pandemic have really put companies to the test when trying to keep their employees engaged.
+Restrictions have really put companies to the test.
 It’s because employee engagement only increases when companies adopt positive organisational practices.
 They need to develop clear strategies to overcome the physical distance and strengthen individual participation within the company.

 3 steps to improving employee engagement

-So what are the best practices for helping people feel listened to and accepted within the company?
+So, what are the best practices for facilitating listening and acceptance at work?
 How can we improve employee engagement?
 Here are 3 steps that we can use as we navigate this period of uncertainty.

 Our first suggestion is to see people for all that they are.
 A Deloitte study revealed that 61% of employees hide parts of their identity at work for fear of discrimination or appearing to be less focused on their work.
-In lots of instances, Covid has made it impossible for people to hide different aspects of their lives.
+Covid has made it impossible for people to hide different aspects of their lives.

 When remote working became the norm, people found themselves suddenly sharing unseen parts of their lives with their bosses and colleagues.
 When they were seen on screen, they weren’t just seen as professionals, but also as parents, partners and caregivers.
 Allowing people to bring their whole selves to work also means creating a “culture of care”, where everyone feels free to open up.
 It’s something that helps to reduce tension and increase shared understanding.
 As well as bringing all available talent to the workplace, of course.

 Learning takes place in many forms, not just in formal contexts.
-We can learn throughout the different aspects of our lives, and the crisis has also created development opportunities for people and organizations.
+We can learn throughout the different aspects of our lives.
+The crisis has also created development opportunities for people and organizations.
 We can see the crisis as a catalyst for change and decide on the type of transformation that we want to see.